hackclub/spade/README.md

 - A working Python 3 environment.
 - The ability to run Bash scripts.
 - A C build environment, preferably Clang. on Windows, GC won't work and you must use Clang. make sure CMake and Make are both working.
-- *Optional:* entr installed.
-Only needed if you want to use jsdev.sh.
+- Entr and uglifyjs installed to use jsdev.sh.

 Set up your build environment.
 All folders need to be in your home directory, although they can be linked if you prefer.